Everfi Understanding Mental Wellness: A full breakdown to Achieving Well-being

 Conclusion: Embracing a Journey Towards Mental Wellness

 Everfi's Understanding Mental Wellness module provides a valuable foundation for understanding mental health, reducing stigma, and promoting well-being.
 By incorporating the strategies discussed in this guide – prioritizing self-care, building healthy relationships, seeking support when needed, and developing coping mechanisms – you can actively cultivate a more fulfilling and mentally healthy life.
-Remember that mental wellness is a journey, not a destination.
+Day to day, remember that mental wellness is a journey, not a destination.
 There will be ups and downs, but with consistent effort and self-compassion, you can build a strong foundation for lasting mental well-being.
 Embrace the journey, celebrate your progress, and never hesitate to seek help when needed.